 Success does not come easy!
 Even with proper preparation, planning an event is still extremely nerve-racking!
 In fact, according to Forbes being a professional event coordinator was considered only slightly less stressful than being a police officer!

 Now, don’t fret if event planning is your calling, or if you are simply an entrepreneur with a great idea, because we’ve got resources to help you make sure all your bases are covered!
-Be sure to start planning and preparing as early as possible, and utilize a spreadsheet such as Excel to help organize and monitor your checklist!
+Be sure to start planning and preparing as early as possible, and utilize a spreadsheet such as Excel to help organize a ticket booth plan and monitor your checklist!